jtibble/pabtc/README.md

 2. 'npm install' in project root

-3. Install mongodb and run it on the default port ('mongod --dbpath C:\temp')
+3. Install mongodb and run it on the default port ('mongod --dbpath C:\tmp')

+4. Set the NODE_ENV system variable to 'local', 'dev', or 'prod'

+5. Insert a fake document into a mongodb collection 'keys' like this (and as seen in the .travis.yml file: {key: 'asdf123'}

-4. 'node api/app/main.js' and the REST API will start on port 8080
+6. 'node service/main.js' and the REST API will start on port 8080

 To Run Tests

-5. 'npm test'
+7. 'npm test'